Chapter 2 - Tests, loops and functions#

 2.6 User-defined functions#

-They are organised in the following way:
+Functions are organised in the following way:

 • The first line of a function must be of the following form